 S3 Object Lifecycle Management Rules

-Lifecycle transitions Constraints
+Lifecycle Transitions Constraints

 STANDARD -> (128 KB & 30 days) -> STANDARD-IA or One Zone-IA or S3 Intelligent-Tiering

-Larger Objects – Only objects with size more than 128 KB can be transitioned, as cost benefits for transitioning to STANDARD-IA or One Zone-IA can be realized only for larger objects
+Larger Objects – Only objects with a size more than 128 KB can be transitioned, as cost benefits for transitioning to STANDARD-IA or One Zone-IA can be realized only for larger objects

 Minimum 30 days – Objects must be stored for at least 30 days in the current storage class before being transitioned to the STANDARD-IA or One Zone-IA, as younger objects are accessed more frequently or deleted sooner than is suitable for STANDARD-IA or One Zone-IA